hassansin/hassansin.github.io/_posts/2017-06-06-remote-debugging-kubernetes-app-with-xdebug-and-ngrok.md

 tags: php xdebug kubernetes
 ---

 Remote debugging a php application inside a kubernetes pod could be difficult.
 Most often our IDE is behind a NAT router that prevents direct communication between the pod and the IDE.
-In these case, out best bet is to [deploy a DBGp proxy server](https://derickrethans.nl/debugging-with-multiple-users.html) that connects our IDE with the pod.
+In this case, out best bet is to [deploy a DBGp proxy server](https://derickrethans.nl/debugging-with-multiple-users.html) that connects our IDE with the pod.
 But not all XDebug clients support it - there is no SublimeText package or VIM plugin that supports DBGp proxy.

 [Reverse port-forwarding with an SSH tunnel](https://derickrethans.nl/debugging-with-xdebug-and-firewalls.html) between the remote & local machine would be the solution in situations like this.
 But we cannot SSH into a kubernetes pod.

 Kubernetes supports port-forwarding but that only works one way i.e. it'll forward ports from local to the pod.
 But we need the other way around - run a server locally and listen to it in the pod.
 There is an [open issue](https://github.com/kubernetes/kubernetes/issues/20227) to have a support for this.
-Until the feature is added we need to find another way.
+Until they add the feature we need to find another way.

 [ngrok](https://ngrok.io) could expose our local network to internet by creating a secure tunnel between a public endpoint and a locally running network service. ngrok TCP tunnels allow you to expose any networked service that runs over TCP.
 To start a TCP tunnel: